 • What Are Flanger Pedals (Guitar/Bass FX) & How Do They Work?

 • Complete Guide The Flanger Audio Modulation Effect?

 Let's start our list of the best flanger pedals with the deeply impressive EarthQuaker Devices Pyramids (link to check the price on Amazon).

-The EarthQuaker Devices pedal offers 5 presets; 8 flanger modes; tap tempo control with subdivisions; a mutli-use modify control; positive and negative feedback and a mix control.
-The sounds we an get out of this thing are practically limitless!
+The EarthQuaker Devices pedal offers 5 presets, 8 flanger modes, tap tempo control with subdivisions, a multi-use modify control, positive and negative feedback, and mix control.
+The sounds we can get out of this thing are practically limitless!

 This pedal has superb proprietary digital signal processing that allows for all these features.
 It also has flexible stereo I/O with expression pedal compatibility.
 We can also re-trigger the modulating LFO via the Tap/Trigger footswitch, opening up a new world of rhythmic possibilities with this special flanger unit.

 Let's have a look at the controls of the Pyramids to further our understanding of the pedal.

 - Manual knob: controls the delay time of the modulated signal.